Louisiana Woman Blog

 Bouille is a sweet or savory custard from South Louisiana.
 It is usually made with eggs, milk, and flour or cornstarch.

-What is a bouille It's?
+What is a bouille?

 It's a traditional Cajun dessert of a simple homemade sheet cake topped with a delicious egg custard sauce made with sugar, milk, and flour.

-What is tarte à La Bouillie?
+What is tarte à la bouillie?

 Related